wso2/docs-choreo-dev/en/docs/monitoring-and-insights/view-logs.md

 Each application log entry displays the following details:

-  - `timestamp`: The time when the request is received by the application component.
+  - `timestamp`: The time when the request is received by the component.
   - `level`: Indicates the severity of the log message.
 Possible values are **Debug**, **Info**, **Warn**, and **Error**.
   - `componentVersion`: The version of the invoked component.
   - `componentVersionId`: The identifier of the invoked component’s version.